NOW REGISTERING! CLICK HERE for Session 2 Schedule & Registration Form

 You can’t get enough of this stuff!
 Coached and given consistent assessment of your development you'll be guided to successful stage presence and ensemble work.
 Additional forms of improvisation are explored.
 You’ll have a blast creating scenes in the serious, satire and parody styles, and it splits with a show mid-term all ends with “another” show.

-The deeper exploration of Long Form and Sketch Comedy is guided by an advanced professional from the ranks of Chicago (and the nation's) premiere improv venues.
-Mid-range and Long Form structures such as LaRonde, The Harold and additional "story" structures will immerse students in a "semi-pro" environment.
+The deeper exploration of Short Form is guided by an advanced professional from the ranks of Chicago (and the nation's) premiere improv venues.
+Some Mid-range and Long Form structures such as LaRonde, The Harold and additional "story" structures will immerse students in a environment will be explored as the "team" transitions to Team Improv Conservatory.

 "I had a great time meeting you all and learning and working together on Stand up.
 Dobie and Bill (instructors) were the creme de la creme!!
 How lucky were we to have them at the helm?!"